Trudddy/learngit/readme.txt

 you just smile without words
 shinning in your eye
-we all think being old is a thing far from us.
+we all think being old is a thing far from us. creating a new branch is quick, two star love song.